Lavedonio/Alexandria/docs/s3_tools.md

 ```

 ### set_subfolder(self, subfolder)
-Takes a string as a parameter to reset the subfolder name.
+Takes a string as the parameter to reset the _subfolder_ name.
 It has no return value.

 Usage Example:
 ```